 - high-quality grated parmesan, to garnish

-- chopped fresh rosemary and parsley, to garnish
+- fresh parsley or fried sage, to garnish

 - Let the short ribs sit at room temperature for 15 minutes.
 Season generously with salt and black pepper on all sides.
 Heat a large, heavy-bottom pot or Dutch oven over medium heat.
 Add enough vegetable oil to just coat the bottom of the pot.